 - Indivisible (2018)

 - Secret of Mana (1993): His first video game music composition, and by far his most recognized work.

-- Seiken Densetsu 3 (1995): Something of an Ensemble Darkhorse in his work as the game was never officially released outside Japan (though it's playable as a fan translation).
-It's generally considered a worthy followup to Secret of Mana (both in terms of his soundtrack and in terms of the game itself); sometimes both are considered better than their predecessor, but as a direct consequence of No Export for You it's not as commonly known.
+- Trials of Mana (1995): Something of an Ensemble Dark Horse in his work as the game was never officially released outside Japan until 2019.
+It's generally considered a worthy followup to Secret of Mana (both in terms of his soundtrack and in terms of the game itself); sometimes both are considered better than their predecessor, but as a direct consequence of having No Export for You status for nearly 25 years, it's not as commonly known.
 (The game's name, 聖剣伝説３ in kanji, literally translates as Holy Sword Legend 3.)

 - Shining Hearts (2010)

 - Sora No Iro Mizu No Iro (2004): An Eroge.

 - Soukaigi (1998).
 Another Ensemble Dark Horse in his discography.
 While this game was not a commercial success (as perhaps evidenced by its current lack of a TV Tropes page), was (again) never released outside Japan (a common trend with his work, as thus far only Secret of Mana and Koudelka have seen exports), and is considered fairly average overall, his work on its soundtrack is very highly regarded.
 The fact that it was one of the first games to use entirely live instrumentation probably helped a lot; it helped to show what game soundtracks could do when instrument sample quality was no longer an issue.
 In fact, when this game is even remembered at all these days, it's usually for Kikuta's soundtrack.
 (The game's name, 双界儀 in kanji, means Twin Dimensions.)